Starfox (comics): Fictional character biography

 Eros is a member of the Eternals, a genetic offshoot of humanity, that left for deep space from Earth thousands of years ago and settled on Saturn's moon of Titan.
 Eros is the youngest son of A'lars (also known as Mentor) and Sui-San, the nephew of Zuras, and the grandnephew of Uranos.
 He grew up on Titan to be a fun-loving, carefree womanizer and adventurer in contrast to his brother Thanos, a power-hungry, nihilistic conqueror.
 Only when Thanos launched his first major attack on Titan did Eros begin to take life a bit more seriously.

 Years later, in a subsequent campaign of terror by Thanos, Eros fought alongside Titan's handful of survivors.
-Eros joined the alien Captain Mar-Vell in battling Thanos's minions.
+Eros joined the Kree Mar-Vell in battling Thanos's minions.
 Eros was held captive by Thanos, who revealed that he had killed their mother.
 Eros was freed from captivity, met Iron Man and Moondragon, and assisted Mar-Vell and the Earth hero-team called the Avengers in the first major defeat of Thanos.
 Eros later met Pip the Troll, and his relationship with Heater Delight was revealed.
 Eros was later held captive by ISAAC, but was eventually freed.
 No longer bound by duty on Titan, Eros left the war-torn moon, seeking out pleasure and recreation on humanoid-inhabited worlds.

-Eros returned to Titan to help console his cancer-stricken friend Mar-Vell when he retreated to Titan to spend his final days.
+Eros returned to Titan to help console Mar-Vell, who was dying from cancer and retreated to Titan to spend his final days.
 Just before he died, Mar-Vell made Eros promise to take care of his Titanian companion Elysius after he was gone.
 Eros honored his vow for several weeks, until Elysius, realizing his wanderlust, released him from his promise.
 He left Titan and Elysius for Earth.
 He arrived on Earth, where he sought out and joined the Avengers as a trainee.
 They admitted him to their training program and the Wasp gave him the name Starfox, since they felt Eros was an inappropriate code-name.
 He then went on his first mission with the team, against Annihilus.
 He helped the Avengers vanquish the Wizard.
 He helped resuscitate the Vision with the help of ISAAC, and was later made a full Avenger.
 While on the team he had his first meeting with the Earth Eternals.
 Eventually, he revealed his pleasure-stimulating powers to the assembled Avengers, and helped them defeat Maelstrom.
 He traveled to another dimension with Spider-Man.
 He then helped the Avengers defeat Terminus.
 He battled the space pirate Nebula and learned of her claim to be the granddaughter of Thanos.
 He left the Avengers with Firelord to pursue Nebula.
-He eventually encountered and was defeated by the Xandarian villain Supernova who blamed Nebula for the destruction of his homeworld.
+He eventually encountered and was defeated by the Xandarian villain Supernova, who blamed Nebula for the destruction of his homeworld.
 Eventually he found Nebula.
 He was held captive by Nebula, but freed himself, and assisted the Avengers and the Stranger against Nebula.